smg-bg/tic-tac-toe/README.md

-# Tic-tac-toe Project
+# Tic-tac-toe

-Tic-Tac-Toe written in C# as console application and only procedural programming concepts.
+Tic-Tac-Toe written in C# as console application and only with procedural programming concepts.